HomerReid/scuff-em/doc/docs/examples/DiffractionPatterns/DiffractionPatterns.md

-side length 1 micron, parallel to the *xy* plane and located at a height of *z*=1 micron, thus corresponding to the region enclosed by the dotted line in the schematic figure above. ("FVMesh" stands for `field-visualization mesh.)
+side length 1 micron, parallel to the *xy* plane and located at a height of *z*=1 micron, thus corresponding to the region enclosed by the dotted line in the schematic figure above. ("FVMesh" stands for "field-visualization mesh.")
 This `.geo` file contains a user-specifiable parameter `N` that sets the number of triangle edges per unit length in the mesh representation; I would like to set this number to 50, so I say